eashba/Front-End-Test/TICKETS.md

 There seems to be an issue with total price sometimes.
 On some order details, the total price is displaying values after the penny.

 ### Dev Notes / Response
+Prices are stored as integers (x100 of the 'cost').
+To display the proper price, division by 100 is required.
+The component originally would divide each value by 100 before adding, which means it is adding many decimals together and potentially running into floating-point issues.

+We can avoid this can sum everything as its integer value, and then divide the final integer total by 100 to get it into our desired format.

 ---